coatespt/cursor-twitter/SESSION_NOTES.md

 - ./language_detector -input ../twits/test_language_detect -output ../twits/test_language_detect_out

+## Tailing the Logs
+Nothing goes to standard out except the output.
+See the pipeline logs for all the diagnostic and performance output.

+You can do it manually, but the following program run from cursor-twitter will find the latest one and run tail -f on it.

+tail-the-log.sh

 ## Test program for parsed data
 This program reads CSV files to ensure that we can create Tweets from them.
 Most users will not need this.